Prompt Library · 36 prompts

 1. What works well — and why

-2. What isn't working — be specific, not "it feels a bit unclear"
+2. What doesn't work — be specific, not "it feels a bit unclear"

 3. The three most important changes that would make the biggest difference